 - 4.3 Three of the European Sites that are described in Appendix A lie at relatively close proximity to the boundary of Saham Toney Parish.
 These are Breckland SPA (370m, S), Breckland SAC (2km, S) and Norfolk Valley Fens SAC, the Great Cressingham component (2.3km, W). - 4.4 Rex Graham Reserve SAC is located 29km from the parish; given this distance air quality or urbanisation associated with growth in Saham Toney is not a realistic impact pathway and the site is not identified to be at risk of damaging recreational pressure due to growth in Breckland in the overarching Local Plan HRA.
 The SAC is therefore scoped out of this HRA. - 4.5 European Sites that are further afield but which are identified in the Breckland LP HRA to be susceptible to recreational pressure produced by residential growth across the district in combination are The Wash SAC/SPA/Ramsar (34km, N) and the North Norfolk Coast SAC/SPA/Ramsar (36km, N).
-It is acknowledged that these distances are considerable; however, given the strong recreational attraction of these sites (i.e. coastal sites) and their identification in the Local Plan HRA assessment of Saham Toney development to these SAC/SPA/Ramsar are considered in-combination with growth of surrounding local authorities. - 4.6 Based upon Natural England Site Improvement Plans and previous HRA work undertaken for Breckland Council, there are several impact pathways of impact that require analysis regarding increased development within the Saham Toney Parish and said European Sites.
-These are: - Water quality (surface water runoff), - Water quality (discharge of treated sewage effluent), - Hydrological changes, including water abstraction, - Air quality, - Habitat fragmentation, - Recreational pressure, and - Urbanisation. - 4.7 Table 1 describes these environmental impact pathways.
+It is acknowledged that these distances are considerable; however, given the strong recreational attraction of these sites (i.e. coastal sites) and their identification in the Local Plan HRA, Saham Toney residential development is considered in-combination with growth of surrounding local authorities. - 4.6 Based upon Natural England Site Improvement Plans and previous HRA work undertaken for Breckland Council, there are several impact pathways that require consideration regarding increased development within the Saham Toney Parish and said European Sites.
+These are: - Water quality (surface water runoff), - Water quality (discharge of treated sewage effluent), - · Hydrological changes, including water abstraction, - Air quality, - · Habitat fragmentation, - · Recreational pressure, and - Urbanisation. - 4.7 Table 1 describes these environmental impact pathways.
 The consideration of Neighbourhood Plan policies (the Test of Likely Significant Effects) is then documented in Table 2.